 Please know that such a SCFM value would represent the flow of a valve (of the given Cv) that is open to atmosphere for a full minute.
 In practice, valves usually operate cylinders, or other pneumatic devices, and typically they cycle on/off at some rate.
 Visit our Air Consumption page to calculate SCFM for cylinders (and tubing) at a given pressure and duty cycle.

 A: Use stacking valves such as the Nitra AVP or CMV series valves, or use a manifold with valves such as the AVS or BVS series.
 Stacking valves and manifolds allow the use of a shared air supply, exhaust, and centralized/multiplexed control signals.
+Learn more about our directional control solenoid valves.

 A: Solenoid actuation requires electrical switching, wiring, and shielding to operate the valve.
 With an air pilot valve there is no potential for sparks, and thus less risk of explosion, AND the components are typically less expensive.